brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ### Selecting the data's geographic extent

-First, to make this map, we need to create an extent to which we can clip, or subset the data from the entirity of Canada.
+First, to make this map, we need to create an extent to which we can clip, or subset the data from all of Canada.
 For my map, I plan on choosing southern Vancouver Island.
 To create fast extents, I recommend using geojson.io, which generates geojson files based on a map which you may draw on.
 If you want to learn  more about GeoJSON, I recommend checking out [@lyzidiamond's](http://twitter.com/lyzidiamond) post on the subject ([link](https://libraries.io/github/lyzidiamond/learn-geojson)).

 Here, I created the polygon on the map, then copied the resulting text to a new file, which I'll call `extent.geojson`.
 I then use ogr to clip the extent using the following command:
 `ogr2ogr -clipsrc extent.geojson subset_da.shp census_da-wgs84.shp`